International Business MBA Concentration Overview

 - Statement of purpose

 International Student Applications

 Students currently admitted to this program may have different course requirements than those listed here.
-Refer to your official Program Checklist and DARS in My Akron for your program requirements.
+Refer to your official Program Checklist and DPR in My Akron for your program requirements.